wp-plugins/naked-social-share/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Fixed an undefined property notice when the post is not submitted to StumbleUpon.
+* Added class names to each social button's `li` tag in case you want to style them differently.
+* Tested with WordPress 4.2.

 = 1.0.2 =
 * Replaced `urlencode` functions with `esc_url_raw`, as urlencode was preventing the social share requests from working properly.